sass/sass/proposal/color-4-new-spaces.md

 [normalizing]: #normalizing-color-channels

-This process accepts a list of `channels` to validate, a [known color space] `space` to normalize against.
+This process accepts a list of `channels` to validate and a [known color space] `space` to normalize against.
 It throws an error if any channel is invalid for the color space, or returns a normalized list of valid channels otherwise.